 A graduate with a master's degree in cultural studies can find a career in various cultural, social, artistic, educational and advocacy fields.
-She can find an occupation that is tailored to her unique skillset and knowledge.
+Graduates can find an occupation that is tailored to their unique skill set and knowledge.
 Individuals might pursue positions as:

 - Cultural researchers

 - Program developers

 Individuals who graduate from an M.A. degree program in cultural studies may choose to pursue doctoral work in a variety of areas, including the humanities, the arts or social sciences.
 Ph.D. programs in cultural studies further investigate aspects of culture and require students to pursue extensive studies on their areas of personal interest.

 A Master of Arts in Cultural Studies gives students the necessary research and cultural knowledge to pursue careers in different social, educational, or artistic fields.